raspberrypilearning/looping-sprites/en/step_2.md

 --- /task ---

 --- task ---
-Add a backdrop of your choice.
+Choose and add a backdrop of your choice.
 You can change it later as you develop your idea.

 [[[generic-scratch3-backdrop-from-library]]]
 --- /task ---